Greatest Hits 1992–2010: E da qui

 Greatest Hits 1992–2010: E da qui is the second greatest hits album by Italian singer-songwriter Nek.
 It was released in 2010.

 Overview

 The compilation is composed of two discs, including the singles released in Nek's 20-year-long career, along with three live songs and three new tracks, released as singles to promote the album: "E da qui", "Vulnerabile" and the ballad "È con te", dedicated to Nek's daughter Beatrice.

 A version of the album named "Greatest Hits 1992–2010: Es así" was released for the Spanish market.
 It contains the Spanish language versions of the songs.
 The newly recorded songs are named "Es así", "Vulnerable" and "Para tí".

+In 2011, the song "E da qui" was used as soundtrack for a television public information film against drugs by the Italian Ministry of Health and the Italian Department for Anti-Drug Policies titled: Don't do drugs, do your life (Italian: Non ti fare, fatti la tua vita).

 The album was certified platinum by the Federation of the Italian Music Industry for sales exceeding 60,000 copies in Italy.